The Dangers of Christmas Presents and Your Dogs

 Silica Gel Packets:

-We often find small silica gel packets in packages designed to absorb moisture and prevent item damage.
+We often find small silica gel packets in packages designed to absorb moisture and prevent damage to items.
 While these packets are marked as ‘Do Not Eat,’ they can entice our dogs.
-Swallowing silica gel beads can result in gastrointestinal obstructions, causing discomfort and distress.
-Secure all packaging materials and keep them out of your dog’s reach to avoid mishaps.
+Swallowing silica gel beads can cause gastrointestinal obstructions, leading to discomfort and distress.
+Keep all packaging materials out of your dog’s reach to avoid mishaps.

 Contents of Presents: